Capsaicin: Food

 Because of the burning sensation caused by capsaicin when it comes in contact with mucous membranes, it is commonly used in food products to provide added spiciness or "heat" (piquancy), usually in the form of spices such as chili powder and paprika.
 In high concentrations, capsaicin will also cause a burning effect on other sensitive areas, such as skin or eyes.
 The degree of heat found within a food is often measured on the Scoville scale.

 There has long been a demand for capsaicin-spiced products like chili pepper, and hot sauces such as Tabasco sauce and Mexican salsa.
 It is common for people to experience pleasurable and even euphoric effects from ingesting capsaicin.
 Folklore among self-described "chiliheads" attribute this to pain-stimulated release of endorphins, a different mechanism from the local receptor overload that makes capsaicin effective as a topical analgesic.
+Because capsaicin sublimates at 115°C, some precaution is needed when cooking dry or with fats to preserve capsaicin in pungent food.

-Research and pharmaceutical use
+Research

-Capsaicin is used as an analgesic in topical ointments and dermal patches to relieve pain, typically in concentrations between 0.025% and 0.1%.
-It may be applied in cream form for the temporary relief of minor aches and pains of muscles and joints associated with arthritis, backache, strains and sprains, often in compounds with other rubefacients.

-It is also used to reduce the symptoms of peripheral neuropathy, such as post-herpetic neuralgia caused by shingles.
-A capsaicin transdermal patch (Qutenza) for the management of this particular therapeutic indication (pain due to post-herpetic neuralgia) was approved in 2009, as a therapeutic by both the U.S. Food and Drug Administration (FDA) and the European Union.
-A subsequent application to the FDA for Qutenza to be used as an analgesic in HIV neuralgia was refused.
+A capsaicin transdermal patch (Qutenza) for the management of pain due to post-herpetic neuralgia was approved in 2009, as a therapeutic by both the U.S. Food and Drug Administration (FDA) and the European Union.
 One 2017 review of clinical studies found, with limited quality, that high-dose topical capsaicin (8%) compared with control (0.4% capsaicin) provided moderate to substantial pain relief from post-herpetic neuralgia, HIV-neuropathy, and diabetic neuropathy.

 Although capsaicin creams have been used to treat psoriasis for reduction of itching, a review of six clinical trials involving topical capsaicin for treatment of pruritus concluded there was insufficient evidence of effect.

-Oral capsaicin decreases LDL cholesterol levels moderately.
+Low-quality evidence indicates that oral capsaicin may decrease LDL cholesterol levels moderately.

-There is insufficient clinical evidence to determine the role of ingested capsaicin on several human disorders, including obesity, diabetes, cancer and cardiovascular diseases.